Jenny Macklin: Indigenous Affairs

-Macklin was Minister for Indigenous Affairs throughout the Labor Government's two terms in office.
-Macklin was instrumental in the National Apology to the Stolen Generations, delivered by Prime Minister Kevin Rudd in February 2008 and the implementation of the Close the Gap Framework, the first comprehensive strategy for tackling Indigenous disadvantage in Australia's history.
+Macklin was Minister for Indigenous Affairs throughout the Labor government's two terms in office.
+Macklin was instrumental in the Apology to Australia's Indigenous peoples, delivered by Prime Minister Kevin Rudd in February 2008 and the implementation of the Close the Gap Framework, the first comprehensive strategy for tackling Indigenous disadvantage in Australia's history.
 This strategy saw record investment in health, education, housing, early childhood development and remote Indigenous service provision.

 She has said that one of her most important achievements was to take the politics out of Indigenous affairs and destroy the toxic division between "symbols" and "practical" change.
 On 23 November 2011, the Stronger Futures Policy legislation was introduced by Macklin to address key issues such as unemployment, school attendance, alcohol abuse, child protection, safety, housing and land reforms in the Northern Territory.

 National Disability Insurance Scheme (NDIS)

-On 10 August 2011, Prime Minister Julia Gillard and Minister Macklin announced the Labor Government's support for a National Disability Insurance Scheme (NDIS) a major social policy reform designed to ensure that people with disability received the care and support they need.
+On 10 August 2011, Prime Minister Julia Gillard and Minister Macklin announced the Labor government's support for a National Disability Insurance Scheme (NDIS) a major social policy reform designed to ensure that people with disability received the care and support they need.

 The rollout of the NDIS commenced in 2013 at four launch sites around Australia, with full rollout to be completed in 2019.
 Macklin was instrumental in the success of negotiations with states and territories, which resulted in a nationwide agreement on the NDIS.
 When fully completed in 2019 the NDIS is expected to cover around 460,000 Australians with disability.

-Paid Parental Leave
+Paid parental leave

 Macklin was the Minister was responsible for the design and implementation of Australia's first national paid parental leave scheme.
-Prior to its launch on 1 January 2011, Australia was one of just two developed countries without a national paid parental leave scheme.
-The scheme provides primary care givers with 18 weeks' of paid parental leave paid at the national minimum wage.
+Prior to its launch on 1 January 2011, Australia was one of two developed countries without a national paid parental leave scheme.
+The scheme provides primary care givers with 18 weeks paid parental leave paid at the national minimum wage.
 In the six years since the scheme was launched more than 700,000 Australian families have accessed paid parental leave.

 An independent review of the scheme in 2014 found that more than 75 per cent of parents accessing paid parental leave were on incomes of less than $70,000 a year.
-In the 2015 Budget the Abbott Government announced a measure to end so called 'double dipping' of paid parental leave by restricting 80,000 new parents from accessing both employer and government paid parental leave schemes.
+In the 2015 Budget the Abbott government announced a measure to end so called "double dipping" of paid parental leave by restricting 80,000 new parents from accessing both employer and government paid parental leave schemes.
 The use of the term provoked widespread condemnation from women's groups and some employers.
-Macklin led Labor's opposition to the Liberal Government's cuts to paid parental leave, which have failed to pass the Parliament.
+Macklin led Labor's opposition to the Liberal government's cuts to paid parental leave, which have failed to pass the Parliament.